Luftare/shadow/README.md

 - player cannot move to a cell if there's an opponent
 - limit shadow update to visible portion of screen
 - gun shot damage is determined by how close to the center of the cell is clicked
+- dead players will be able to see the whole game field without shadow to observe other players

 ## Done